naobservatory/mgs-pipeline/README.md

 The pipeline runs serially within each bioproject.
 It would be possible to extend it to be much more parallel, but we haven't felt the need yet.

-When we parallize it we usually do it over bioprojects.
+When we parallize it we usually do it over bioprojects, by running ./reprocess-bioprojects.py and specifying a maximum number of parallel jobs.
 For example:

 ```
-mgs-pipeline $ for bioproject in $(ls bioprojects/) ; do
-    screen -d -m ./run.py --bioproject $bioproject --arguments-here
-done
-mgs-pipeline $ for bioproject in $(ls ../mgs-restricted/bioprojects/) ; do
-    screen -d -m ./run.py --bioproject $bioproject --restricted --arguments-here
-done
+mgs-pipeline $ ./reprocess-bioprojects.py 12 prefix --run-arguments-here
 ```

-This will run the pipeline once for each bioproject, each in its own screen session.
-If the stages you're running require a lot of memory or disk, however, you should do it serially instead:
+This will run the pipeline once for each bioproject, including restricted bioprojects if available in ../mgs-restricted.
+If the stages you're running require a lot of memory or disk, use a number lower than 12, potentially 1.

+Job output is under log/ in files named by the date and the prefix you supply.
+So if I ran the above on 2023-01-01 I'd expect to see files like:

 ```
-mgs-pipeline $ for bioproject in $(ls bioprojects/) ; do
-    ./run.py --bioproject $bioproject --arguments-here
-done ; for bioproject in $(ls ../mgs-restricted/bioprojects/) ; do
-    ./run.py --bioproject $bioproject --restricted --arguments-here
-done
+...
+log/2023-01-01.prefix.PRJNA924011
+log/2023-01-01.prefix.PRJNA943189
+log/2023-01-01.prefix.PRJNA966185
+...
 ```

+If the job fails, the last line in the log file will start with "ERROR:" and then have the exit code.

-### Parallelization Oversight
+### Screen Oversight

 You can check in on parallelized jobs under screen with: